 When you buy an animal from a breeder or a pet store, most of the time the advice ends when you walk out the door with your pet in tow.
 However, if you adopt or rescue an animal from a shelter, they will be able to offer you a lifetime of advice, support and guidance on how to bring up and care for your pet.
 If you’re new to pet ownership, then this can be invaluable – it will end up helping both you and the animal!

-08 – You might be able to adopt an animal that’s already had basic training
+08 – You are able to adopt an animal that’s already had basic training

 ‘Dog Training – Jan 2009’ by airwaves1